Mestský štadión Žiar nad Hronom

 Mestský štadión Žiar nad Hronom is a multi-use stadium in Žiar nad Hronom, Slovakia.
 It is currently used mostly for football matches and is the home ground of Fortuna liga team FK Pohronie.
 The stadium holds 2,309 people.
 In 1989 and 1999 it has hosted the final match of Slovak Cup.

+History and events

+The stadium was officially opened in 1957.
+On 8 May 1999, it hosted the final match of the Slovak Cup between Slovan Bratislava and Dukla Banská Bystrica, setting the stadium's record attendance of 10,048 spectators.